wso2-incubator/video-image-preprocessing-wso2/Tensorflow_Plane_Retrain/Readme.md

 To build Tensorflow from the source, please refer to this [link](https://www.tensorflow.org/get_started/os_setup#installing_from_sources).

 ###Step 1
-Then create a folder in the tensrflow root named as **Plane** and place the plane and human folders inside.
+Then create a folder in the tensrflow root named as **Plane** and place the plane and birds folders inside.

 ###Step 2
 Copy retrain.sh file inside the tensorflow root.